brotatotes/bht-automation/bht gen 3/James/Chapter 2/James 2 8 bht.md

 # James 2:8 Commentary Help Text

 ## BHT:
-To truly fulfill the royal law of love, we must refrain from showing partiality and treat all individuals as our neighbors.
-By doing so, we uphold the essence of the entire Law and the prophets.
-This law, which reigns supreme like the great King Himself, encompasses all other commandments and embodies true obedience.
-Let us diligently strive to fulfill this divine commandment and demonstrate our devotion to God by loving our neighbors as ourselves, without regard for their status or appearance.
+If you truly fulfill the royal law of love by treating all persons as your neighbors and showing them equal respect, then you are doing well.
+This supreme law, ordained by the great King who is God and encompasses all other commandments, reigns supreme.
+Jesus taught that this law of love is the essence of the Law and the prophets, and to break a part of it is to break the whole.
+Therefore, if you fulfill this royal law, you will not show partiality or respect of persons, but truly love your neighbor as yourself.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: